ghostpirate/myntra-MRP/README.md

 ## Note

-The price shown can vary on a samll value.
+The price can vary on a samll value.